HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 • Dogwood

-Any of these species, or other species with similar characteristics should work well.
-Just make sure you don’t use wood that’s toxic to burn – like spruce, poplar or alder.
+Just make sure you don’t use wood that’s toxic to burn – like spruce, poplar, or alder.

-If it’s been raining, or you just happen to be in a particularly damp location – you might not be able to find wood that’s dry enough.
+If it’s been raining or you’re just in a particularly damp area, you might not be able to find wood that’s dry enough.

 Chop it into small, thin pieces to use as kindling.
 Once you have a small fire burning, you can place some more wood around the fire to dry it out.